 Responding to the Gospel

-The Bible instructs us in how to respond to the gospel.
+The Bible instructs us on how to respond to the gospel.
 Once again, don’t force your child through these steps.
 Often, when a child or adult truly grasps the gospel they walk themselves through these steps without a list or a guide.
 I personally just like having these key points as references in my own mind to remind myself as I walk a child or adult through responding to the gospel when they are ready.

-A- Admit & Ask: We admit that we are sinners in need of a Savior.
+A. Admit & Ask: We admit that we are sinners in need of a Savior.
 We ask Jesus to forgive us for our sins and turn away from our sin.

-B- Believe: We believe that Jesus is God’s son and that what Jesus did paid the price for our sin.
+B. Believe: We believe that Jesus is God’s son and that what Jesus did paid the price for our sin.

-C- Confess & Commit: We confess our faith in Jesus Christ as Savior and Lord.
+C. Confess & Commit: We confess our faith in Jesus Christ as Savior and Lord.
 We commit to a life of knowing and following him.

-Using An Expectant Easter to Bring the Gospel into your Home
+Using An Expectant Easter to bring the Gospel into your home

-I designed An Expectant Easter to help parents bridge the gap of sharing the gospel and to give children ownership of their decision to follow Jesus.
+I designed An Expectant Easter to help parents bridge the gap between sharing the gospel and to give children ownership of their decision to follow Jesus.
 Your family will spend three weeks connecting together and focusing on the newness of Spring, the sacrifice that Jesus made, and the power of His resurrection.

 The foundation of your lesson time will include reading a passage of scripture to your children.
 These passages will be studied in chronological order to complete the crucifixion and resurrection story by the end of the curriculum.
 The gospel will be forever engrained into their minds and hearts.
 Children will orally narrate each Bible story and complete a written narration in their "Easter Story Narration Notebook."
 They will then illustrate the day's passage, completing a 12-page keepsake by the end of the season.

-Creating a Gospel Culture in your Home All-Year Long
+Creating a Gospel culture in your home all year long

 The gospel is not just a holiday event.
 If you are looking for tools to continually open the Bible and allow the gospel to be a part of your family culture, I recommend attending a local church, praying as a family, and starting a family devotional with your children.
 My three favorites are Our 24 Family Ways, The Ology, and Leading Little Ones to God.
 We also love practicing scripture memory throughout the year by incorporating it into our homeschool days with Light the Way Scripture Memory Sets.